White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-15-Hack-The-Box:-Grandpa.md

 Doesn't look like anything.

-Let's run dirbuster and and see if there are any hidden directories.
+Let's run dirbuster and see if there are any hidden directories.

 ![]({{ site.baseurl }}/images/HTB-Grandpa-Screenshots/dirbuster.png "an image title")